upstage-org/upstage/docs/user_manual.rst

 =======================================================
 As media is placed on the stage, it will appear in front of other media that is already there (CHECK - IS THAT CORRECT?).
 To bring your avatar in front of other media, the *right click* on it to display the *context menu* and select "Bring to front".
 To move your avatar behind another avatar or prop, select "Send to back".

-Avatar speech and voice
+Avatar speech and voice (TRANSFERRED TO FM - "Avatar Speech and voice")
 =======================================================
 When you are holding an avatar, you can make it speak by typing in the chat window input field.
 The text will appear in the chat window and as a speech bubble above the avatar.
 If you have given your avatar a voice, the text will also be spoken aloud in a computerised voice.

 You can customise your avatar's voice from the Media edit interface (see the Media section), or directly on the stage.
 On stage, right click on the avatar you are holding and in the context menu select "Voice setting".
 Here you can adjust the pitch, rate and volume of the voice, as well as its accent and variant.
 You can test the voice before saving it.

-Change the avatar name
+Change the avatar name (TRANSFERRED TO FM - "Avatar Tool")
 =======================================================
 When you are holding an avatar and type text into the chat input field to speak as that avatar, its name will appear in the chat window alongside the text.
 To change the nickname, *right click* on the avatar and in the context menu select "Change your nickname".
 A pop-up window appears where you can enter a new name.
 Press "Save" to confirm.